 Shammy Dee is one the best DJ’s you may not have heard of just yet.
-He is known as the “secret weapon” to event planners and people who need a DJ that will bring the house down.
+He is the “secret weapon” to planners and people who need a DJ that will bring the house down.
 He keeps dance floors filled and brings positive energy to every event he rocks.
-Shammy turns guests into believers.
+Shammy turns guests into fans!

 Primarily known as a DJ, he’s played for some of the world's top brands such as Louis Vuitton, Jimmy Choo, Dior, Adidas, and Burberry, to name a few, as well as recognized celebrities such as Mary J. Blige, the Kardashians, and Michael Buble.
 On top of touring the nation multiple times as the tour DJ for internet sensation Destorm Power, Shammy has also shared the stage with GRAMMY award-winning artists like Kendrick Lamar and Diplo.
 When Shammy Dee is at your event, you'll get nothing short of an energetic performance topped off with an infectious smile.
 When on the turntables, his energy is known to be contagious, and everyone has a experience to remember!